Legal & Privacy

-2.1 A local AMLO (Anti Money Laundering Officer) has been appointed who directly reports to the local management and for whom the local management is directly responsible.
+2.1 A local Money Laundering Reporting Officer ("MLRO") has been appointed who directly reports to the local management and for whom the local management is directly responsible.

-The local AMLO is committed to undertake the following tasks:
+The local MLRO is committed to undertake the following tasks:

-- Review the Know-Your- Client (KYC) process from the AUSTRAC website on . //www.austrac.gov.au/part-b-amlctf-program-customer-due-diligence-procedures .
-In completing this report MLROs should provide as much detail as possible together with the relevant identification and other supporting documentation.
-To ensure the highest level of confidentiality subject-persons should submit the STR using the FIAU’s online portal providing the necessary information as required under Chapter 18 of the AML/CTF Rules.
+Review the Know-Your- Client ("KYC") process from the AUSTRAC website on . //www.austrac.gov.au/part-b-amlctf-program-customer-due-diligence-procedures .
+In completing this report the MLRO should provide as much detail as possible together with the relevant identification and other supporting documentation.
+To ensure the highest level of confidentiality, Suspicious Matter Report(s) ("SMRs") will be submitted using the AUSTRAC’s online portal providing the necessary information as required under Chapter 18 of the AML/CTF Rules.

-- It should be noted that STRs should only be filed with the FIAU and should not be copied to any supervisory authority i.e. no tipping off;
+It should be noted that SMR will only be filed with AUSTRAC and will not be copied to any supervisory authority i.e. no tipping off;

-- Daily check of Users against recognized “black lists” (e.g. OFAC), aggregating transfers by multiple data points, placing Users on watch and service denial lists, opening cases for investigation where needed, sending internal communications and filling out statutory reports, if applicable
+Daily check of Users against recognized “black lists” (e.g. OFAC, UN, EU, DFAT), aggregating transfers by multiple data points, placing Users on watch and service denial lists, opening cases for investigation where needed, sending internal communications and filling out statutory reports, if applicable

-2.4 The MLRO shall be responsible for overseeing all aspects of the service provider’s AML/ CFT activities.
-The service provider shall ensure that the MLRO has sufficient resources available to him or her in order to ensure compliance with the Service Provider’s AML/ CFT policy.
+2.2 The MLRO shall be responsible for overseeing all aspects of the service provider's AML/ CFT activities.
+The Company shall ensure that the MLRO has sufficient resources available to him or her in order to ensure compliance with the Company's AML/ CFT policy.